spilliton/track_that/README.md

 ## Thanks

-To my co-workers at [Moxie Software][moxiesoft] for their feedback and input on this
+To my co-workers at [Moxie Software][moxiesoft] for their feedback and input

 [eventtracking]: https://developers.google.com/analytics/devguides/collection/gajs/eventTrackerGuide